jj1bdx/dhrystone/README.md

+# Dhrystone

 Multiple versions of Reinhold P. Weicker's **Dhrystone** benchmark

+Modified by Kenji Rikitake

+## Modified for modern gcc/clang

+v2.1 and v2.2 source code files are modified for modern gcc/clang, and for modern faster computers.

+## More from original README.md

 Sources downloaded and extracted from old Usenet postings and from sites linked from http://en.wikipedia.org/wiki/Dhrystone